snario/allhands/README.md

 ## Usage

 This is a clasp project, which means that it's a Google Apps Script project that uses the [clasp](https://developers.google.com/apps-script/guides/clasp) tool to bundle and deploy the project as a single `.gs` file.

+Setting up clasp properly requires:
+- Creating a Google Apps Script project ([click here](https://script.google.com/home/start))
+- Adding the project ID to a `.clasp.json` file
+- Enabling the Google Apps Script API ([click here](https://script.google.com/home/usersettings))
+- Logging into clasp with `clasp login` (and storing `.clasrpc.json`)

-Everything in the `src` directory is included in the `.gs` file, and the `clasp.json` file configures the project settings.
-We can build the `.gs` file by running the following commands:
+We can build the project file by running the following command:

 ```sh
 npm run build